 HDMI and Optical Soundbars

-No matter which connection you choose in this debate about HDMI vs. optical, there is a soundbar that will make your living space a more comfortable place.
+No matter which connection you choose in this debate about HDMI cable vs. optical, there is a soundbar that will make your living space a more comfortable place.
 These are our two recommendations:

 JBL Bar 5.1